Below are some tips, tricks, and products that have helped me through losing my religion.

 It wasn’t until I began deconstructing from religion until I began changing my eating and drinking habits.
 It all goes hand in hand because the more the religion falls away, the more connected you become to your own body.
 You awaken to your needs.

 I was a health freak early in the process of losing my religion.
-Looking back, this gave me sense of control while I was feeling my foundation being ripped from under me.
+Looking back, this gave me sense of control while I was feeling my foundation being ripped from underneath me.
 I couldn’t control the deconstruction, but I could control what I was putting into my body.
 This also gave me a creative outlet to focus on by learning to cook and trying new recipes.

 100 days of real food is an excellent resource and will help you gradually make changes toward eating more whole foods.
 The more you increase whole foods into your diet, the less processed foods you’ll consume.
 Don’t expect to be perfect, just add more whole foods.